-Mission and Vision To assist and advocate for each person to have supports they want and need.
+Mission, Vision, and Anti-Racism Statement To assist and advocate for each person to have supports they want and need.
 To exercise control and authority over their own lives.
-To live a life of freedom, opportunity and relationships as family, friends and...View more info
+To live a life of freedom, opportunity and relationships...View more info

 Our efforts to minimize the spread of COVID-19 continue.
 Community Living Services offices will remain closed through the end of May.
 Please note, this should not have an effect on the services offered to the individuals that we are proud to serve.
 The CLS Leadership team is closely monitoring policies throughout the State of Michigan while planning our gradual return to the building.
 In the meantime, our staff continues to operate remotely, ensuring that those we support have access to: Telehealth Practices, Direct Care Worker Training, Customer Services, and Supports Coordination.
 If you need assistance, please contact us at one of the numbers below.